Coastal Zone Management Act

 1. To implement important or emergency conservation measures.

-2. To prevent major or emergency disasters.
+2. To prevent major or emergent disasters.

 3. To promote public good or construct necessary public infrastructure for national defense.